globus/globus-tutorials/README.md

-# Globus Tutorial Sample Code and Command Cheatsheet
+# Sample Code and Command Cheatsheets for Globus Tutorials

 ## Globus Connect Server Exercises
 To install and configure Globus Connect Server v5 on your EC2 instance...